-- The school uses educational broadband connectivity through BT & NCC, - The school uses Future Digital (Policy Central) which blocks sites which can be categorised as: pornography, racial hatred, extremism, gaming and sites of an illegal nature. - o The school filtering system blocks all sites on the Internet Watch Foundation (IWF) list. - The school works with NCC and Future Digital to ensure that our filtering policy is continually reviewed.
+- The school uses educational broadband connectivity through BT & NCC, - The school uses Senso.cloud which blocks sites which can be categorised as: pornography, racial hatred, extremism, gaming and sites of an illegal nature. - The school filtering system blocks all sites on the Internet Watch Foundation (IWF) list. - The school works with NCC and Senso.cloud to ensure that our filtering policy is continually reviewed.